Skip to main content

 • Getting there: Close to Étienne Marcel and Les Halles metro stations

 For more bars in the city, see our full Paris bars guide.
 If you're planning a wider trip, our full Paris restaurants guide, our full Paris hotels guide, our full Paris wineries guide, and our full Paris experiences guide cover the rest.
-For other bars with strong specialist programs worth considering, Bar Leather Apron in Honolulu and Papa Doble in Montpellier show what a focused drinks concept can do, and Bar Fouquet's in Cannes is a useful reference point for occasion-led bar visits in France.
+For other bars with strong specialist programs worth considering, Bar Leather Apron in Honolulu and Papa Doble in Montpellier show what a focused drinks concept can do, Bar Fouquet's in Cannes is a useful reference point for occasion-led bar visits in France.

 Do I need a reservation at La Maison du Saké?